Tanuja2123/mlproject/README.md

 # Machine Learning Project – End-to-End Deployment

 This repository contains an end-to-end implementation of a Machine Learning project, including data preprocessing, model training, evaluation, and deployment using a Flask web application.
-It follows a modular and production-ready structure suitable for real-world projects.
+It follows a modular and structure suitable for real-world projects.

 ## 🔍 Project Overview